Genez-io/refine-genezio/example-postgres/README.md

 `DEMO_DATABASE_URL=postgresql://admin:<PASSWORD>@<POSTGRES_DOMAIN>/demo?sslmode=require`

-You can get the postgres connevction string form the genezio app / Databases / select your database / connect
+You can get the postgres connection string form the genezio app / databases / select your database / connect

 13. run `genezio local` on the project root folder